 The relative risks and their significance for sex are shown in Table 1 above.
 Female infants have a lower risk compared to male infants.
 This is consistent with [19] who claim that preconception environment and infant biology increase the mortality of male infants.

 The relative risks and their significance for the sex of the head of the household are shown in Table 1 above.
 The infant has a lower risk in those households headed by females.
-This is consistenct with [20] who found that amongst many other factors, household headship was a strong determinant of under-five mortality.
-This shows that women’s autonomy and empowerment through improved maternal literacy, and ability to decide independently on the use of maternal healthcare services including paediatric care, could help to reduce under-five mortality.
+This is consistent with [20] who found that amongst many other factors, household headship was a strong determinant of under-five mortality.
+This shows that women’s autonomy and empowerment through improved maternal literacy, and ability to decide independently on the use of maternal healthcare services including pediatric care, could help to reduce under-five mortality.

 The relative risks and their significance for birth order are shown in Table 1 above.
 The infant whose birth order is above one has a lower risk compared to the firstborn.
 Their mother has accumulated experience such as nutrition requirements, vaccinations etc. from taking care of the firstborn and the infant has siblings also taking care of them.
 The risk is slightly higher for five and above compared to 2-4 due to limited resources to cater for the infants.